SANS-Surya-o/Bash-clone/readme.md

 # shell
 # Description
 This is an implementation of the Linux shell in C shell.
 It supports basic terminal commands.
-It also uses networking and piping concepts to make the terminal more diverse and robust to commands from the user.
+It also uses networking, piping and backgrounding concepts to make the terminal more diverse and robust to commands from the user.
 This project was taken up as a part of the Operating Systems and Networks course at IIITH Monsoon '24 semester.
 The documentation for the shell is given below

 ## Table of Contents